 Sixty-nine semester hours of coursework are required as a minimum for graduation.
-Of those hours, 22 are in prescribed Bible Exposition courses, 18 are in prescribed Systematic Theology courses, 18 are in Apologetics and Biblical Studies, 8 are in Spiritual Formation (including INT5180 Ministry Formation Internship), and 6 are approved electives in apologetics and evangelism.
+Of those hours, 22 are in prescribed Bible Exposition courses, 18 are in prescribed Systematic Theology courses, 18 are in Apologetics and Biblical Studies, 5 are in Spiritual Formation (including INT5180 Ministry Formation Internship), and 6 are approved electives in apologetics and evangelism.
 The MAAE requires 4 courses (i.e., 4 3-hour courses for a total of 12 hours) be completed in real-time.
 A thesis is not required.

-Bible Exposition 22
+BIBLE I EXPOSITION 22

 BE5101 Bible Study Method and Hermeneutics 3

 BE5102 Old Testament History I 3

 BE5103 Old Testament History II and Poetry 2

-3E5104 Old Testament Prophets 3
+BE5104 Old Testament Prophets 3

 BE5105 The Gospels 2

 BE5106 Acts and Pauline Epistles 3

 BE5107 Hebrews, General Epistles and Revelation 3

 BE5109 Ruth, Psalms, Jonah, and Selected Epistles 3

-Theolo ogical Studies 18
+THEOL OGICAL STUDIES 18

 ST5101 Theological Method and Bibliology 3

 ST5012 Trinitarianism 3

 ST5103 Angelology, Anthropology, and Hamartiology 3

-T5104 Soteriology 3
+ST5104 Soteriology 3

 ST5105 Sanctification and Ecclesiology 3

 ST5106 Eschatology 3

-Apolo getics and Biblical Studies 18
+APOIO GETICS AND BIBLICAL STUDIES 18

 ST5605 Foundations of Apologetics 3

-ST5606 Approaches to Evangelism and Apologetics 3
+ST5605 Approaches to Evangelism and Apologetics 3

 ST5610 God and Evil 3

 OT5640 Old Testament Reliability and Historicity 3

-NT5645 New Testament Reliability and the Resurrection 3
+NT5645 New Testament Reliability and Ŭ

+the Resurrection 3

 ST5650 Capstone Seminar in Christian Apologetics 3